DennisSchmitz/Jovian_archive/README.md

 ![Jovian_rulegraph.png](../assets/images/rulegraph_Jovian.png?raw=true)
 ___

-## Pipeline requirements
+## Requirements
-Jovian has two major software dependencies, miniConda and IGVjs.
-On first usage, you will be asked if you want to automatically install these.
-It also depends on the [following software](#software), but most systems will have these installed already.
-An analysis also depends on several databases that you have to download yourself, as [described below](#databases).
-And it requires some configuration, as explained [here](#configuration).
+Jovian has minimal [system requirements](#system-requirements), it is intended for powerful servers and/or grid-computers but also works on powerful PCs and laptops.
+It has two major software dependencies, miniConda and IGVjs.
+During the installation procedure you will be asked if you want to automatically install these.
+Additionally, it depends on the [following software](#software), but most Linux systems have these pre-installed already.
+Any metagenomics analysis, Jovian included, depends on several [public databases that you have to download](#databases).
+Lastly, some [configuration is required](#configuration).

-### System rights
+### System requirements
-In order to run Jovian there are very little additional system rights necessary, Root and/or sudo-rights are not required.
+We have developed and tested the software for Linux distributions (_distro's_) `RHEL`, `CentOS` and `Ubuntu`.
+We do expect Jovian to work on other Linux distro's, but cannot guarantee stability.

+The software does **not** require root and/or sudo-rights.
 It is however necessary to have read and write access to the `/tmp` folder on your system.
 This won't be a problem most of the time since the `/tmp` folder is usually free to read from and write to.
 However, it is best to check this with your system administrator(s).

 ### Software
 |Software name|Website|